baileynoelle1/scRNA-seq-Data-Analysis/README.md

 * SL040

 This dataset contains data from over 130,000 cells of human glioblastoma tumor core tissue and the matching macroscopically normal cortex tissue.
-This datasets can be viewed and downloaded from this link: https://cellxgene.cziscience.com/datasets
+This dataset can be viewed and downloaded from this link: https://cellxgene.cziscience.com/datasets

 ## Workflow Summary